bahim22/work/Docs2/PyDoc.md

 where python && which python
 ```

-### Print
+## Print

 ```py
 print(value, ..., sep=' ', end='\n', file=sys.stdout, flush=False)
 ```

-Prints the values to a stream, or to sys.stdout by default.
-Optional keyword arguments:
+- Prints the values to a stream, or to sys.stdout by default
+- Optional keyword arguments:
-file: a file-like object (stream); defaults to the current sys.stdout.
+  - file: a file-like object (stream); defaults to the current sys.stdout.
-sep: string inserted between values, default a space.
+  - sep: string inserted between values, default a space.
-end: string appended after the last value, default a newline.
+  - end: string appended after the last value, default a newline
-flush: whether to forcibly flush the stream.
+  - flush: whether to forcibly flush the stream.

-### Class
+## Class

 ```py
 int([x]) -> integer int(x, base=10) -> integer